-Below is the story of a number of GBS birth injury cases around the country and the ultimate settlement or verdict in that case.
-It is impossible to ascertain settlement value of these cases with statistics or case studies like this because every case is so very different.
+Below are stories of GBS birth injury cases around the country and the ultimate settlement or verdict in that case.
+It is impossible to ascertain the settlement value of these cases with statistics or case studies like this because every case is so very different.

 2010, Illinois, $29 Million Verdict.
 The mother goes to the hospital after her water breaks.
 The mom had GBS but does not get antibiotics.
 The GBS infection spreads to the child's brain, causing spastic quadriplegia and cerebral palsy.
 Plaintiffs' lawsuit alleged that the mom's Group B Strep infection and the baby's symptoms mandated antibiotics that would have prevented the brain injury.

 Infections like GBS can infection, meningitis, and lifelong injuries for innocent victims.
-If you believe that you or your child may have had poor care during the childbirth, call our birth injury lawyers at 800-553-8082 or get a free online consultation.
+If you believe that you or your child may have had poor care during childbirth, call our Maryland birth injury lawyers at 800-553-8082 or get a free online consultation.
 Our birth injury law firm handles cases not only in Maryland and Washington, D.C. but throughout the country.